christophergandrud/Rep-Res-Book/README.md

 #### Reproducing the Book in Windows.

 If you would like to reproduce the book and are using Windows you will need to install [RTools](http://cran.r-project.org/bin/windows/Rtools/installer.html).
 Please use the recommended installation to ensure that your system PATH is set up correctly.
 Otherwise your computer will not know where the tools are.
-Also see the instructions for setting up the [extrafont](https://github.com/wch/extrafont) package (embedding the fonts is not strictly necessary however).

 #### Reproducing this Book in Linux

 You will need to install the the R packages RCurl and XML seperately.
 See [this post](https://github.com/cboettig/treeBASE/issues/5) for more details.

 ### Session Info
 The current version of the book manuscript was compiled with [RStudio](http://www.rstudio.com/) (v.
-0.98.134 developer build) with the following R session:
+0.98.269 developer build) with the following R session:

 ```